carpentries-incubator/SDC-BIDS-fMRI/README.md

 ## Setting up the tutorial environment

 ### Getting workshop material

+#### Method 1: Downloading directly from the repository

+On the GitHub repo (this page), click the green button that says "Clone or download", then click download zip.

+#### Method 2: Using Git

-To get the workshop material on this page you'll need a (very) useful piece of software called <code>git</code>.
+Using this method requires a (very) useful piece of software called <code>git</code>.
 The process of installing git depends heavily on whether you're using MacOS, Windows or Linux.
 Follow the instructions in the link below to set up <code>git</code> on your PC:

 [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)